priyesh-pandya/laravel-blog/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## Laravel-Blog

+Laravel-blog is build to demonstrate a simple blog application using the Laravel version 5.5, can be used to learn laravel basics operations & its functionalities.
+For more detail refer laravel development.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: